finalyards/ZOO-esp32/tof/vl53l5cx_uld/README.md

 This compiles the library, and is a good place to start.

->One thing to note about the library is that it's fully hardware agnostic; this is something we inherit from the approach of the vendor ULD C API. *Your code* brings in, for example, how to drive the I2C bus.
+>The library is fully hardware agnostic.
+This is something we inherit from the approach of the vendor ULD C API. *Your code* brings in, for example, how to drive the I2C bus.
 This means only `tests` is MCU specific.

 <span />